siberoloji/siberoloji.github.io/content/en/blog/news/2024-10-18-clearview-ai-a-controversial-tool-for-facial-recognition.md

     - 'ai news'
     - news
 ---
 In the age of digital ubiquity, facial recognition technology has emerged as a powerful tool with both immense potential and significant ethical implications.
 One such tool that has captured widespread attention and sparked heated debates is Clearview AI.
-This blog post will delve into the intricacies of Clearview AI, exploring its capabilities, controversies, and the broader implications of facial recognition technology.
+This article will delve into the intricacies of Clearview AI, exploring its capabilities, controversies, and the broader implications of facial recognition technology.

 **What is Clearview AI?**